Sustainability Leadership Programme

 Identify a Sustainability Challenge: Identify a real social, environmental, or economic challenge facing your organisation and the Sustainable Development Goal (SDG) it relates to (e.g. climate change and SDG 13 climate action).
 You’ll need this to complete the registration form.
 This sustainability challenge will be your focus for applying the skills and frameworks in the programme.
 Many people find their challenge evolves as they journey through SLP.
 Here is our guide to identifying a sustainability challenge.

-Format: The programme is a combination of pre-work, small group work in ‘LeaderLabs’ between workshops, 4 x 2-hour highly interactive online Zoom workshops, a two-day workshop in Wellington (July 2-3), and 2×2-hour online Zoom workshops.
+Format: The programme is a combination of pre-work, small group work in ‘LeaderLabs’ between workshops, 5 x 2-hour highly interactive online Zoom workshops, a two-day workshop in Auckland (July 29-30), and 2×2-hour online Zoom workshops.

 LeaderLabs: You will be part of a small peer learning group called a ‘LeaderLab’.
-We form groups of 4-5 people based on the commonality of their sustainability challenge while also aiming for diversity of perspectives.
-There are approximately 8 hours of LeaderLab meetings (online) between workshop sessions.
+We form groups of around four people based on the commonality of their sustainability challenge while also aiming for diversity of perspectives.
+There are six LeaderLab meetings throughout the programme (one before workshop 1, meetings between workshops, and one meeting after the two-day workshop).

-Online Sessions: 6 x 2-hour online Zoom workshops on Tuesdays 10:00 am – 12:00 pm: May 14 and 28, June 11 and 25, July 23, and August 6.
+Online Sessions: 5 x 2-hour online Zoom workshops on Tuesdays 10:00 am – 12:00 pm: May 13 and 27, June 10 and 24, and July 15.
 The online workshops use the latest learning methods for engagement.
 Your programme facilitator will bring theories and frameworks to life and often apply them to the example of climate change, as this is a sustainability challenge impacting all of us.
-We use an algorithm to work out breakout groups so that you’re in a new group in each online workshop to enable you to make connections across the cohort.
-Breakout sessions in small groups are designed to support networking with other sustainability change agents and for you to practice facilitating multi-stakeholder groups without formal authority.
+The online workshops use breakout groups.
+The breakout groups help you network with other sustainability change agents, apply workshop content to your unique situation, and practice facilitating.
+You will be in a different breakout group for each wortkshop.

 Two-Day Workshop: The two-day workshop is a peak experience of the programme.
 People love the rich and enduring connections made as well as the experiential and inspiring learning environment.

-Time Commitment: The total time commitment from April to August is about seven days:
+Time Commitment: The total time commitment is about six days:

 Getting Started